Tutoriels Backend

 - Lazy loading (speed of the application)

-- PWAs (operating on mobile and desktop)
+- PWAs (works on mobile and desktop)

-- Server Side Rendering (allow SEO)
+- Server Side Rendering (enable SEO)

-The next step is logically Routing management.
+The next step is logically the management of Routing.

 It requires a complete tutorial which is at the following address